DraviaVemal/openxml-office/README.md

 ## Info : Due to busy schedule V4 development is moving in slow phase.
-Rust Excel is almost completed now moving on to Global chart support that will lead to Powerpoint module.
+Rust Global chart support in progress that will lead to Powerpoint module.
 Will update release note info or this Readme once I'm back on regular schedule.

+## Rust : Excel is completed in short window of time I got.
+Will update FFI to extend other language support shortly.

 # Effortless Creation of Excel, PowerPoint, and Word Documents